kubermatic/docs/content/kubeone/v1.0/frequently_asked_questions/_index.en.md

 the provider needs to be supported by KubeOne.

-Currently we support AWS, DigitalOcean, Google Compute Engine (GCE), Hetzner, Packet, OpenStack, VMware vSphere and Azure.
+Currently we support AWS, DigitalOcean, Google Compute Engine (GCE), Hetzner, Packet, OpenStack, VMware vSphere, and Azure.

 ## Are on-prem and bare metal clusters supported?

 Yes.
 We officially support VMware vSphere and OpenStack.

-## Does KubeOne manages the infrastructure and cloud resources?
+## Does KubeOne manage the infrastructure and cloud resources?

 No, it's up to the operator to setup the needed infrastructure and provide the needed parameters to KubeOne.